Why Per-Share Price Is Not as Important as Market Cap

 Market cap is the true measure of a company's value

-There's a common misconception that a company's per-share stock price holds as much importance as its market capitalization when it comes to choosing stocks to purchase.
+There's a common misconception that a company's per-share stock price holds as much importance as its total market capitalization when it comes to choosing stocks to purchase.
 This fallacy occurs especially often in the case of new investors.
-Market cap should be your key consideration when you're evaluating a stock because it tells you the value of a company.
+A company's market capitalization should be your key consideration when you're evaluating a stock because it tells you the value of a company.

 The Per-Share Price Fallacy

-In fact, the per-share price has virtually no meaning to investors doing fundamental analysis except for its use in some isolated calculations.
+In fact, the per-share price of any given stock has virtually no meaning to investors doing fundamental analysis except for its use in some isolated calculations.
 If you follow the technical analysis route to stock selection, it’s a different story, but stay with the fundamental analysis for now.

 Don't be concerned with the per-share price because it's always changing, and each company has a different number of outstanding shares.
 This being the case, it doesn’t give a clue as to the value of the company.
 For that figure, you need the market capitalization or market cap number.

 Determining the Market Cap